The Bankrate promise

 How hit-and-runs impact car insurance rates in Oregon

-If you are convicted of a hit-and-run in Oregon, your car insurance situation could be challenging.
-Your auto insurance company could increase your premium significantly, and it is possible that your coverage will be dropped.
-In that case, you would need to search for a new car insurance provider.
+If you are convicted of a hit-and-run in Oregon, your insurance policy could be affected.
+Car insurance companies will likely see you as a high-risk driver and may increase your premium significantly.
+In some cases, your coverage may be dropped and you would need to search for a new car insurance provider.

-If your insurance company decides they are still willing to take on the risk of offering you coverage, you will most likely need an SR-22 form.
-This is a form that your car insurance provider files with the DMV on your behalf.
-The form attests that you carry at least the state minimum required insurance coverages and must typically be on file for three to five years.
+If your insurance company decides to continue your coverage, you will most likely need an SR-22 form.
+This is a form that your car insurance provider files with the DMV on your behalf that proves that you carry at least the state-required insurance minimums.
+Typically, SR-22s must be on file for three to five years.

 5 things to do after a hit-and-run in Oregon